 Simple deployment, instant benefits

 A CMP like Didomi is very easy to configure.
 You may create a platform for a website, an AMP website, or mobile app.
-Decide the regulations you want to cover with your notice (CCPA, GDPR), and configure the look-and-feel of your notice to customize it to your company’s visual identity.
+Decide the regulations you want to cover with your notice (CCPA, GDPR), and configure the look-and-feel of your notice to customise it to your company’s visual identity.
 You end up getting a tag that you can use and deploy to make sure your consent notice appears on your website.
 And the job is done!

 The standard workflow for a user is to see the notice, get the option to either get more information and be able to not sell their data, or simply acknowledge the notice and potentially ignore it.
 In this case, your notice will disappear on the next page, and the user will be opted-into the sale of personal data.
 For you to be in full compliance with the IAB CCPA framework, users will also be given the option to change their minds later on.